catahai/sitemap-product-image-scraper/README.md

 **Python CLI tool for extracting ecommerce product data and images from sitemap-listed product pages into organised folders, CSV, and JSON.**

-Hi, I’m Ming Tan.
+Hi, I’m Ming.
 I built this as a practical Python CLI for turning ecommerce sitemap product pages into structured product data and organised image folders.
 It is designed for legitimate ecommerce migration, SEO audit, product-data review, and asset inventory workflows where a sitemap is the cleanest starting point.

 ## What It Does